Nepal: Etymology

+"Nēpāla" in the late Brahmi script, in the Allahabad Pillar inscription of Samudragupta (350–375 CE).

 Before the unification of Nepal, the Kathmandu Valley was known as Nepal.
 (Note: The entire territory controlled by the monarch seated in Kathmandu at any given time would also be referred to as Nepal.
 Thus, at times, only the Kathmandu valley was considered Nepal while at other times, Nepal would encompass an area comparable to and largely overlapping with the modern state of Nepal.)
 The precise origin of the term Nepāl is uncertain.
 Nepal appears in ancient Indian literary texts dated as far back as the fourth century AD.
-An absolute chronology can not be established, as even the oldest texts may contain anonymous contributions dating as late as the early modern period.
+An absolute chronology cannot be established, as even the oldest texts may contain anonymous contributions dating as late as the early modern period.
 Academic attempts to provide a plausible theory are hindered by the lack of a complete picture of history and insufficient understanding of linguistics or relevant Indo-European and Tibeto-Burman languages.

 According to Hindu mythology, Nepal derives its name from an ancient Hindu sage called Ne, referred to variously as Ne Muni or Nemi.
 According to Pashupati Purāna, as a place protected by Ne, the country in the heart of the Himalayas came to be known as Nepāl.
 (Note: The word pala in Pali language means to protect.
 Consequently, Nepala translates to protected by Ne.)
 According to Nepāl Mahātmya, (Note: Nepalamahatmya, of 30 chapters about the Nepal Tirtha (pilgrimage) region, is a regional text that claims to be a part of the Skanda Purana, the largest Mahāpurāṇa.)
 Nemi was charged with protection of the country by Pashupati.
 According to Buddhist mythology, Manjushri Bodhisattva drained a primordial lake of serpents to create the Nepal valley and proclaimed that Adi-Buddha Ne would take care of the community that would settle it.
 As the cherished of Ne, the valley would be called Nepāl.
-According to Gopalarājvamshāvali, the genealogy of ancient Gopala dynasty compiled c.
+According to Gopalarājvamshāvali, compiled c.
 1380s, Nepal is named after Nepa the cowherd, the founder of the Nepali scion of the Abhiras.
 In this account, the cow that issued milk to the spot, at which Nepa discovered the Jyotirlinga of Pashupatināth upon investigation, was also named Ne.